Flipboard/FLAnimatedImage/README.md

 - [Ello](https://ello.co/)
 - [Dumpert](http://dumpert.nl)

-Using FLAnimatedImage in your app?
-[Let me know!](https://twitter.com/timonus)
+If you're using FLAnimatedImage in your app please open a PR to add it to this list!